Famous/famous/guides/migrating-0.2-to-0.3.md

 npm install
 ```

-You will also need to include the [famousify](http://github.com/FamousTools/famousify) transform to allow you to continue requiring famous with referencing the src folder
+You will also need to include the [famousify](http://github.com/FamousTools/famousify) transform to allow you to continue requiring famous with referencing the src/ folder

 ```
 npm install --save famousify